 Then, the principal angles for heterogeneous subspaces are defined as

-\end{mydef} Ye and Lim \cite{Ye2016} prove that the optimization solution for Definition \ref{def: pri_angles} can be computed using SVD.
-Thus, we can calculate the principal angles between different dimensional subspaces, and this idea forms the distance factor $D$ mentioned in Section I. To perfectly define distances in subspaces of different dimensions, Ye and Lim use two Schubert varieties to prove that all the defined distances in subspaces of the same dimensions are also correct when the dimensionalities differ.
-This means we can calculate the distances between two subspaces of different dimensions using the principal angles defined in Definition \ref{def: pri_angles}.
-Given $A=span(X_s)$ and $B = span(X_t)$, the distance vector between $X_s$ and $X_t$ are defined as cosine values of principal angles between $A$ and $B$, which has a following expression.
+\end{mydef} Ye and Lim \cite{Ye2016} proved that the optimization solution to \eqref{eq:opt_principal_A} can be computed using SVD.
+Thus, we can calculate the principal angles between two different-dimensionality subspaces, and this idea forms the distance factor $D$ mentioned in Section~\ref{sec:intro}.
+To perfectly define distances between subspaces of different dimensions, Ye and Lim used two Schubert varieties to prove that all the defined distances in subspaces of the same dimensions are also correct when the dimensionalities differ.
+This means we can calculate a distance between two subspaces of different dimensions using the principal angles defined in Definition \ref{def: pri_angles}.
+Given $A=span(X_s)$ and $B = span(X_t)$, the distance vector between $X_s$ and $X_t$ is defined as a vector containing principal angles between $A$ and $B$, which has the following expression.

-where $r = min(n, m)$, $\sigma_i(A^TB)$ is the $i^{th}$ singular value of $A^TB$ computed by SVD (the $i^{th}$ principal angles $\theta_i=cos^{-1}(\sigma_i(A^TB))$).
+where $r = \min(n, m)$, $\sigma_i(A^TB)$ is the $i^{th}$ singular value of $A^TB$ computed by SVD (the $i^{th}$ principal angles $\theta_i=arccos(\sigma_i(A^TB))$).

-If we can find two maps $f_s$ and $f_t$ satisfying conditions of Theorem \ref{thm: HeUDA_theorem}, we can obtain the $D_{Ho}$ as following.
+If we can find two maps $f_s$ and $f_t$ that satisfy the conditions of Theorem \ref{thm: HeUDA_theorem}, we can obtain the $D_{Ho}$ as follows.